Rakhmanov/immich-in-lxc/README.md

 Additionally, for LXC with CUDA or other GPU Transcoding support enabled, one needs to go to `Administration > Settings > Video Transcoding Settings > Hardware Acceleration > Acceleration API` and select your GPU Transcoding (e.g., `NVENC` - for CUDA) to explicitly use the GPU to do the transcoding.

-## Update the Immich instance
+# Update procedure

 The Immich server instance is designed to be stateless, meaning that deleting the instance, i.e. the `INSTALL_DIR/app` folder, (NOT DATABASE OR OTHER STATEFUL THINGS) will not break anything.
 Thus, to upgrade the current Immich instance, all one needs to do is essentially install the latest Immich.

 - **v1.133.0+ Breaking Changes:** If upgrading to v1.133.0 or later, ensure you're upgrading from at least v1.107.2 or later.
 If you're on an older version, upgrade to v1.107.2 first and ensure Immich starts successfully before continuing.